 This novel was inspired by the life of royal jockey Herbert Jones.
-The story tells of Herbert "Bertie" Jones' rise to fame, his tragic collision with Emily Wilding Davison 100 years ago, and the dramatic events that followed.
+The story tells of Herbert "Bertie" Jones' rise to fame, his tragic collision with Emily Wilding Davison in 1913, and the dramatic events that followed.

 The King’s Jockey explores the evolving roles of the individual, the family and society.
 Set in a world of traditional values that is on the cusp of change, the story considers the issues of responsibility, loyalty, sacrifice and belief.

 Until now Bertie Jones has been just a footnote in a history book.

 Published in paperback, iPad and Kindle formats.